LakeLab/LakeLab.github.io/_posts/2020-03-07-android_library_without_initialize.markdown

 </manifest>
 ```

-### Use the context, or Initialize your library from your Content provider
+### Use the context or Initialize your library from your Content provider

 You can use context in your library as follow.
 ```java